prettier/prettier-vscode/README.md

 }
 ```

-Additionally, you can disable format on save for secific languages if you don't want them to be automatically formatted.
+Additionally, you can disable format on save for specific languages if you don't want them to be automatically formatted.

 ```json
 {